AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 ### Back up the database

 It is a best practice to create a backup of the database.
-The steps following the guidance from [Back up the database](../storage/database-dump.md).
+The following procedure uses the guidance from [Back up the database](../storage/database-dump.md).

 **To dump the database**:

 1. [Use SSH to log in to the remote environment](../development/secure-connections.md#use-an-ssh-command) that contains the database to copy.

-1. List the environment relationships to find the database login information.
+1. List the environment relationships and note the database login information.

    ```bash
    php -r 'print_r(json_decode(base64_decode($_ENV["MAGENTO_CLOUD_RELATIONSHIPS"]))->database);'